-The system is free Shuttle bus GO KL CityBus in Kuala Lumpur
+Free buses GO to KL in Kuala Lumpur

-Free bus routes in Kuala Lumpur earned in December 20-13 years and they are called GO KL CityBus.
-Routes several, and they vary in color.
-For him, cruising is quite new and comfortable (air-conditioned) buses, which stop at every bus stops along the route.
-Of course, this "freebie" did not fail to take advantage of the locals.
-During rush hour the buses are going Packed as buses in the good old Soviet times, and most of the passengers were not tourists.
+Free bus routes in Kuala Lumpur earned in December 2013 and they are called GO KL CityBus.
+Four of the routes (as of 2018), and they have different colors.
+Them run new and comfortable (air-conditioned) buses that stop at each stop of the city buses are on their routes.
+Of course, this "freebie" are the locals, so at peak times (weekdays from 7:30 to 10:00 and from 16:30 to 20:00) the buses are going Packed as buses in the good old Soviet times, and most of the passengers were not tourists.
 However, these buses are still a great alternative to a taxi and paid the city subway.
 Their advantage is that they cover the areas and sights, to which a metro is not always possible.

 Buses and stops